AndGem/OsmToRoadGraph/README.md

 # Introduction

 This tools can convert [OpenStreetMap's](http://www.openstreetmap.org) OSM XML files to a simple graph format for further processing.
 It is compatible with Python 2 and 3.
 For the moment it can only read OSM XML files, but in the roadmap we plan to include reading OSM PBF files as well.
+Additional to having the edges in the graph, the output format also contains the maximum speed for each edge as well as street names.

 ## Requirements
 * Python 2.7+/Python 3.6+/PyPy